share-extras/execute-script-action/README.txt

 Once you have made these changes you will need to restart Tomcat so that the configuration and your classpath resources in the JAR file are picked up.

+Note: If you want the action to appear in the repository browsing pages or in Web Quick Start or DOD sites, you will also need to update the corresponding `.config.xml` and `.head.ftl` files for those page components.

 Usage
 -----